mixbee/mixbee/README.md

 `MixbeeChain` a general purpose blockchain service,this is the first implementation written in golang.

-Project is developing, please look forward to it^
+Project is developing, please look forward to it ....

 # Highlight Features
 * Scalable Lightweight Universal Smart Contract